Approved April 29, 2010 by WCIJ Board of Directors; revised Aug. 31, 2012

 The initial list of approved funds is: Government Integrity, Economy (includes Consumer, Immigration, Poverty), Education, Environment, Health & Welfare, Justice & Public Safety.

-The Center also will accept support designated for specific areas of operations, such as the internship program, data analysis and Wisconsin InfoLink; and activities, such as training events and the annual Wisconsin Watchdog Awards reception and dinner.
+The Center also will accept support designated for specific areas of operations, such as the internship program (the WCIJ Education Fund), data analysis and Wisconsin InfoLink; and activities, such as training events and the annual Wisconsin Watchdog Awards reception and dinner.
 As described elsewhere in this policy, financial supporters shall have no voice in decisions regarding the Center’s operations and activities.

 The activation of such funds shall be contingent upon development of an efficient and reliable system for tracking the receipt and expenditure of these donations.